lowbontimp/stp-iris/README.md

 # stp-iris.pl
 `stp-iris.pl` is a perl script for downloading seismic waveform data in the format of [SAC](http://ds.iris.edu/files/sac-manual/) from http://service.iris.edu on the command-line interface.

+## Strengh
+* It runs in command-line interface.
+* It is fast because raytracing is not performed.
+* It

 ## Installation
 ### 1. Perl library
 You should install perl libraries below.